 10. How can you contact us?

 We hope this privacy notice has been helpful in setting out the way we handle your personal data and your rights to control it.
 This privacy notice sets out most of your rights under relevant laws, but not necessarily every right you have.

 If you have any concerns, requests related to, among others, the exercise of your rights, complaints or questions that haven’t been covered, please contact us by emailing firstname.lastname@example.org.

-You have a right to make a complaint to the relevant data protection authority (“DPA”) at any time.
-We would appreciate the chance to understand your concerns in the first instance before your contact the DPA however.
+You may have a right to make a complaint to the relevant data protection authority (“DPA”) at any time.
+We would appreciate the chance to understand your concerns in the first instance before your contact the DPA, however.